iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Way 5: Check the USB port and cable

-A faulty USB connection can often be the reason your iPhone is not showing up in iTunes.
+A faulty USB connection can prevent your iPhone from being detected by iTunes.

 1. Inspect your USB cable for any visible damage.